Would you like to live in a science experiment? Or a Supercommunity?

 What I write and speak about:

-The whole of recorded history tells the same story - states and oligarchs are in perpetual conflict over tax revenues and workforce, and the oligarchs always win in the end.
+The whole of recorded history tells the same story - states and oligarchs are in perpetual conflict over tax revenues and workforce, and in the end the oligarchs always win.
 This is the root cause of wars, inequality, and ecosystem destruction.
 Communities can and must realise their potential to change the game, by using their buying power, and employing open source technologies, to build antifragile holistic wellness for all - including and especially the disadvantaged.

 Feedback from plenary keynote to Enterprise Architecture Conference Europe 2021: